Important information for patients and visitors

 Attending your outpatient appointment

-You should not come into our hospitals for an appointment unless you are called and told to do so.
+You should not come into our hospitals for an appointment unless you told to do so.

 We are providing telephone and video consultations to most patients and our teams will contact you to confirm these arrangements.